Some Nebraska parks will reopen to RV camping on May 20

 Game and Parks will scale back the number of campsites if social practices aren’t followed or if public health officials determine there is an increased incidence of virus in any region of the state.

-Park grounds remain open to the public for day use and a park entry permit is needed for each vehicle entering a park.
+Park grounds remain open to the public for day use.
+A park entry permit is needed for each vehicle.

 State designated beach and swimming areas will be closed until further notice, in part due to recent incidents involving large gatherings and lack of social distancing on beach areas at multiple state park venues.
 Other waterfront areas will remain open for day use and fishing as long as social distancing and the 10-person gathering size limit are maintained.

-In addition, current Game and Parks closures for cabins, lodge rooms, group shelters, undesignated campsites, and tent camping at state park areas and wildlife management areas will be extended at least through May 31, with possible further extension.
+In addition, current Game and Parks closures for cabins, lodge rooms, group shelters, undesignated campsites, and tent camping at state park areas and wildlife management areas will be extended at least through May 31.

 People with park reservations for camping or lodging affected by the extended closure can contact Game and Parks for a refund or to reschedule.